Table of Contents_

 Depending on the computers you’re using, opting for Bluetooth can give you that wireless freedom while bypassing wireless network connectivity — which can be an issue for older printers.
-To upgrade your printer to Bluetooth, you’ll need to purchase a Bluetooth adapter which usually comes with a dongle that connects to your computer, and a receiver that connects with the printer.
+To upgrade your printer to Bluetooth, you’ll need to purchase a Bluetooth adapter which usually comes with a dongle that connects to your computer, and a receiver that connects to the printer.

-However, you’ll want to pay attention to the Bluetooth version as older versions have much shorter ranges.
+However, you’ll want to pay attention to the Bluetooth version, as older versions have much shorter ranges.
 Whereas Version 1.1 and 1.2 have shorter ranges that begin to struggle after 33 feet, Bluetooth 2.0 and 2.1 can offer ranges of up to 328 feet.
-Now that your printer is wireless ensure it has a photocopy option, multifunction, or an all-in-one printer if you need to photocopy.
+Now that your printer is wireless, ensure it has a photocopy option, multifunction, or an all-in-one printer if you need to photocopy.